frmerinodynatrace/Dynatrace-Dashboards-Gen3/ReadMeConversionFrictionAnalysis.md

 - KPI - This filter automatically determines the KPI that has the greatest impact on your conversion rate.
 - AvgOrderValue - Select your average order value.
 If your application is not revenue generating, then select a value that reflects the internal cost associated with your business transaction.
 You can also modify the value list to add/adjust values presented.
 - Model - This is a model factor used to project conversion and revenue impacts.
 This value is a percentage and is used to filter out noise.
 For example, a value of 25 will consider 25% of projected sessions that are abandoning with problems.
-- ConversionProperty - The session property for you application that indicates a converted session.

 ![Conversion Friction Analysis Dashboard](ConversionFrictionAnalysis-1.png)